Anohni: Gender identity

-Anohni is transgender and uses the pronouns she/her.
 In an interview with Flavorwire in November 2014, she stated, "My closest friends and family use feminine pronouns for me.
 I have not mandated the press [to] do one thing or another...
 In my personal life I prefer 'she'.
 I think words are important.
 To call a person by their chosen gender is to honor their spirit, their life and contribution.
 'He' is an invisible pronoun for me; it negates me."